reactjs/react.dev/src/content/reference/react/useCallback.md

   );
 ```

 You've noticed that toggling the `theme` prop freezes the app for a moment, but if you remove `<ShippingForm />` from your JSX, it feels fast.
-This tells you that it's worth trying to optimize the `ShippingForm` component.
+This tells you that it's worth trying to optimize the `ShippingForm` Component.

 **By default, when a Component re-renders, React re-renders all of its children recursively.** This is why, when `ProductPage` re-renders with a different `theme`, the `ShippingForm` Component *also* re-renders.
 This is fine for Components that don't require much calculation to re-render.
 But if you verified a re-render is slow, you can tell `ShippingForm` to skip re-rendering when its props are the same as on last render by wrapping it in [`memo`:](/reference/react/memo)